51

 @validator("where", always=True)

-def validate_where(cls, where: Any, values: dict) -> Any:
+def validate_where(cls, value: Any, values: dict) -> Any:

 connection: BaseDBConnection = values["connection"]

-result = connection.dialect.validate_where(where)
+result = connection.dialect.validate_where(value)

 if isinstance(result, dict):